-In addition to a product’s tax category, the zone an order is being shipped to will play a role in determining the tax amount.
+In addition to a product’s tax category, the zone that an order is being shipped to will play a role in determining the tax amount.
 You can read more about how zones work in the Zones guide.

 To add a new Tax Rate, go to your Admin Interface and click “Configuration” then “Tax Rates”.

 Here, you can see all of your existing tax rates and how they are configured.
 To create a new tax rate, click the “New Tax Rate” button.

 - Name - Give your new tax rate a meaningful name (like “Taxable US Goods”, for example)

 - Zone - You’ll need to make separate tax rates for each zone you serve, per category.
 Suppose you have a “Clothing” tax category, and you sell to both the US and Europe; you’ll need to make two different tax rates, one for the US zone, and one for the European zone.

 - Rate - The actual percentage amount you are charging.
 8% would be expressed as .08 in this field.

 - Tax Category - The tax category that relates to this tax rate.